Health and Wellness

 Check out these resources for help in evaluating online health information:

 - Medline Plus - Evaluating Health Information.
 This National Library of Medicine page points you to resources and includes a link to the MedlinePlus tutorial on evaluating health information online.
-MedlinePlus is a consumer health database that has extensive information from the National Institutes of Health and other trusted sources on over hundreds of diseases and conditions.
+MedlinePlus is a consumer health database that has extensive information from the National Institutes of Health and other trusted sources on hundreds of diseases and conditions.
 There are also lists of hospitals and physicians, a medical encyclopedia and dictionaries, health information in Spanish, extensive information on prescription and nonprescription drugs, health information from the media, and links to thousands of clinical trials.

 At the Library